vuestorefront/vue-storefront/docs/guide/README.md

 For the static assets (only prod) we are using the sw-precache plugin (config can be found in `core/build/webpack.prod.sw.config.js` ).
 They are cached in Service Worker and can be inspected under `Application/Cache Storage` tab of your Developer Tools.

 :::warning
-Please mind that Service Worker is working only on production mode.
+Please keep in mind that Service Worker is working only on production mode.
 :::

 For the catalog and store data cache, we are using IndexedDB and Local Storage.
 We are also prefetching products from visited categories so once you enter one, all of it's products are available offline.
 The mechanism of offline storage is located under `core/store/lib/storage.ts`.